cartheur/hp5480a/README.md

 Code and desicription for the Hewlett-Packard 5480A Display Section and Statistical Measurement Modules.

+### Building the controller code for Raspberry Pi

+Prequisite:

+* Clone the [wiringPi](https://github.com/WiringPi/WiringPi) repository, follow the instructions to install on Linux

+* Step into the `/src/util` folder and run `make`
+* Step into the `/src/crl5480` folder and run `make`
+* The binary is build and ready to use.

+`clt5480` has a limited help: `?` will get you a list of commands/arguments.
+It is focussed on exercising the accumulator and core memory as that's what I needed to do.
+I did the clocked-serial style interface just to minimize the number of IO pins to the controller-host.

+### Things to be aware of when using the application

+* In using ctl5480, or implementing some alternative remote-control, the major point to be aware of is that to do many/most things from remote control the timing system of the 5480 must be shut down; otherwise, the memory continues to be scanned, and the address registers modified 'behind your back', as you try to do anything with memory via remote.
+* The timing system is shut down from remote by asserting `nSVQ_MAIN` and `nSVQ_SUB` (HP5480Schematic.pdf.4) (`nMBSL` asserted holds the timing system in reset).
+I simplified this a tad in my unit with the internal mod (in red) so one only has to assert `nSVQ_SUB`, but the mod is not a requisite (actually, I just ran out of male pins for the rear-panel connectors).

 ### 5480A Block Diagram

 ![block](/images/block-diagram.png)

+My redrawing of the HP schematics may or may not be useful to you.
+I did that while deriving some functional sense of the design in the absence of the Th-of-Op manual.
+If you're going between the HP schematics and my schematics you may find the renaming of symbol names annoying, but that, again, was to bring some functional clarity to things.
+I eventually arrived at breaking the internal system control down to a hierarchy of:

+1. function selection
+2. function execution control
+3. sweep control
+4. sample processing
+5. process micro-cycles

+.. and named things to better reflect that.

 ### The controller schematic